AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 #### Document and Present

 Create a slideshow of your program and how your program works.
-As part of your project documentation, you will take screenshots of your program’s code and output.
+As part of your project documentation, you will take screenshots of your program’s code and output.  *Please include your java program with your submission.*